sdcnku/micropython/docs/reference/speed_python.rst

 Performance issues should be considered at the outset.
 This involves taking a view on the sections of code which are most performance critical and devoting particular attention to their design.
-The process of optimisation begins when the code has been tested: if the design is correct at the outset optimisation will be straightforward and may actually be unnecessary.
+The process of optimization begins when the code has been tested: if the design is correct at the outset optimization will be straightforward and may actually be unnecessary.

 Algorithms
 ~~~~~~~~~~

 The most important aspect of designing any routine for performance is ensuring that
 the best algorithm is employed.
 This is a topic for textbooks rather than for a
 MicroPython guide but spectacular performance gains can sometimes be achieved
 by adopting algorithms known for their efficiency.